zoonoo/azure-docs.ko-kr/articles/dns/dns-reverse-dns-record-operations-classic-ps.md

 <properties
-   pageTitle="클래식 배포 모델에서 PowerShell을 사용하여 서비스에 대한 역방향 DNS 레코드를 관리하는 방법 | Microsoft Azure" description="클래식 배포 모델에서 PowerShell을 사용하여 Azure 서비스에 대한 역방향 DNS 레코드 또는 PTR 레코드를 관리하는 방법 " services="DNS" documentationCenter="na" authors="s-malone"
+   pageTitle="How to manage reverse DNS records for your services using PowerShell in the classic deployment model | Microsoft Azure" description="How to manage reverse DNS records or PTR records for Azure services using PowerShell in the classic deployment model. " services="DNS" documentationCenter="na" authors="s-malone"